 Stop Push Pop-ups

 How to Remove Pick Tail from Windows.

-Step 3: Clean any registries, created by Pick Tail on your computer.
+Step 4: Clean Any registries, Created by Pick Tail on Your PC.

 The usually targeted registries of Windows machines are the following: